imzqqq/chat/website/spec/content/_index.md

 ## Specification Versions

-Chat as a whole is released under a single specification number in the form `vX.Y`.
+Matrix as a whole is released under a single specification number in the form `vX.Y`.

 * A change to `X` reflects a breaking or substantially invasive change.